Solutions to the seven straw men of matautopia

 7 There’s more than one way to describe something

 Solution: Yes, there is.
-Thanks goodness.
+Thank goodness.

 Solution 2: Context is important.
 If you have two valid (but conflicting) descriptions can they be placed in different contexts?